sinatra/sinatra/README.md

 Not being officially supported means if things only break there and not on a supported platform, we assume it's not our issue but theirs.

-We also run our CI against ruby-head (the upcoming 2.0.0) and the 1.9.4 branch, but we can't guarantee anything, since it is constantly moving.
-Expect both 1.9.4p0 and 2.0.0p0 to be supported.
+We also run our CI against ruby-head (the upcoming 2.1.0), but we can't guarantee anything, since it is constantly moving.
+Expect 2.1.0 to be fully supported.

 Sinatra should work on any operating system supported by the chosen Ruby implementation.

+If you run MacRuby, you should `gem install control_tower`.

 Sinatra currently doesn't run on Cardinal, SmallRuby, BlueRuby or any Ruby version prior to 1.8.7.